 Pablo Picasso, Glass of Absinthe, 1914.
-Fundación Almine y Bernard Ruiz-Picasso para el Arte, Madrid.
+Fundación Almine y Bernard Ruiz-Picasso, Madrid.
 On temporary loan to Museo Picasso Málaga © FABA Photo: Hugard & Vanoverschelde Photography

 THE STORY OF A GLASS OF ABSINTHE

 The little cubist sculpture Glass of Absinthe (1914), shows the typical conical glass, spoon and sugar cube associated with the drink, which was very popular in Paris’s bohemian circles.
 In collaboration with his art dealer, Daniel-Henry Kahnweiler, Picasso made six versions of this sculpture, each decorated differently so that it became a unique object.
 This is the example that Picasso kept for himself and that Brassaï photographed when he visited the artist at home.

 In the spring of 1914, Pablo Picasso made a series of six bronzes depicting an absinthe glass.
 Cast from the same wax maquette, they are identical in shape but each bronze is painted differently.
 These six versions of the Glass of Absinthe are perhaps the most interesting example of Picasso’s cubist polychrome sculpture.
 In his Cubist paintings, Picasso often used different colours to create variations on the same underlying composition.
 However, this was the first time he created a series of variations in the medium of sculpture.
 Each of the six bronzes is a unique work, with different areas highlighted by colour, pattern and texture.